Hrodvitnir-Fenrir/Twitch_Vod_Download/README.md

 - `VodDownloader.exe` may be detected as a virus, but it is not.
 (If you not trust, clone the repo and use .js and not the .exe)
 - On Windows 10, it is not recommended to run `VodDownloader.exe` directly, as it may pause.
 It is therefore preferable to launch it with the Windows Terminal.
 - There may be a few seconds missing at the end of the VOD.
-- The VOD may not be fully downloaded.
+- On some VOD, they are not fully downloaded.

 [^1]: This issues not really depend of me, not plain to fix it atm.